giuseppedebiase/Scientific_Computing_with_Python/README.md

 # Scientific Computing with Python
 Projects from the freeCodeCamp's course "Scientific Computing with Python"

+## Projects
-## Learn String Manipulation by Building a Cipher
+Learn String Manipulation by Building a Cipher
+Learn How to Work with Numbers and Strings by Implementing the Luhn Algorithm